t4d-gmbh/working-with-git/source/content/elements/working_dir.md

 - is like a **"sandbox" for crafting changes**
 - when switching the current branch <i class="fab fa-git"></i> will change its content
-- changed introduced by the developer will not be overwritten by <i class="fab fa-git"></i>
+- changes introduced by the developer will not be overwritten by <i class="fab fa-git"></i>

 {% if page %}
 :::
+The Working Directory can be recognized by the presence of a (hidden) `.git` folder.
+When you switch branches, the content of the working directory will change to reflect the content of the branch you are switching to.
+The changes you make in the working directory will not be overwritten by <i class="fab fa-git"></i> unless you explicitly tell <i class="fab fa-git"></i> to do so.

 {% endif %}